Prophet's Mosque: Ottoman period (1517–1805 and 1840–1919)

-Saudi insurgency (1805–1811 CE or 1220–1226 AH)
+Saudi insurgency (1805–1811)

-When Saud bin Abdul-Aziz took Medina in 1805, his followers, the Wahhabis, demolished nearly every tomb and dome in Medina in order to prevent their veneration, except the Green Dome.
+When Saud bin Abdul-Aziz took Medina in 1805, his followers, the Wahhabis, demolished nearly every tomb and dome in Medina to prevent their veneration, except the Green Dome.
 As per the sahih hadiths, they considered the veneration of tombs and places, which were thought to possess supernatural powers, as an offence against tawhid, and an act of shirk.
 Muhammad's tomb was stripped of its gold and jewel ornaments, but the dome was preserved either because of an unsuccessful attempt to demolish its complex and hardened structure, or because some time ago, Muhammad ibn Abd al-Wahhab, founder of the Wahhabi movement, wrote that he did not wish to see the dome destroyed.

-Saudi rule and modern history (1925–present CE or 1344–present AH)
+Saudi rule and modern history (1925–present)

 The Saudi takeover was characterized by events similar to those that took place in 1805, when the Prince Mohammed ibn Abdulaziz retook the city on 5 December 1925.
 After the foundation of the Kingdom of Saudi Arabia in 1932, the mosque underwent several major modifications.
 In 1951, King Abdulaziz (1932–1953) ordered demolitions around the mosque to make way for new wings to the east and west of the prayer hall, which consisted of concrete columns with pointed arches.
 Older columns were reinforced with concrete and braced with copper rings at the top.
 The Suleymaniyya and Mecidiyye minarets were replaced with two minarets in Mamluk revival style.
 Two additional minarets were erected to the northeast and northwest of the mosque.
 A library was built along the western wall to house historic Qurans and other religious texts.

 In 1974, King Faisal added 40,440 m2 to the mosque.
 The area of the mosque was also expanded during the reign of King Fahd in 1985.
 Bulldozers were used to demolish buildings around the mosque.
 In 1992, when it was completed, the mosque took over 160,000 m2 of space.
 Escalators and 27 courtyards were among the additions to the mosque.
-A $6 billion project to increase the area of the mosque was announced in September 2012.
+A$6 billion project to increase the area of the mosque was announced in September 2012.
 After completion, the mosque should accommodate between 1.6 million to 2 million worshippers.
 In March of the following year, the Saudi Gazette reported that demolition work had been mostly complete, including the demolition of ten hotels on the eastern side, in addition to houses and other utilities.